Frustrated-Programmer/HumanFriendlyWheel/readme.md

 ```
 Would create this weighted wheel:<br>
 ![Weighted Wheel](./PicsForReadMe/WeightedWheel.png)<br>
-If you notice the there is 8 slices, But `Item 3` took `3` extra slices and is now 4/8 slices while `Item 2` only took `1` extra slice.
+If you can tell, the normal size would've been 8 slices, but if we look at `Item 3`, it took `3` extra slices and is now 4/8 slices while `Item 2` only took `1` extra slice.

 ### Importing
 Depending on what you are importing the requirements differ.
 But they all need to be JSON files.